GerritCodeReview/homepage/pages/design-docs/support-jujutsu/use-cases.md

 Gerrit (e.g check this
 [video tutorial](https://www.youtube.com/watch?v=dwyMlLYIrPk)).
 In particular, they identify changes and reviews by a change ID, which looks conceptually similar to the Gerrit Change-Id.
-Supporting Jujutsu change ID's can elimate the need to install the
+Supporting Jujutsu change ID's can eliminate the need to install the
 [commit-msg hook](https://gerrit-review.googlesource.com/Documentation/cmd-hook-commit-msg.html)
 which is a constant source of confusion, at least for new Gerrit users.